WHAT IS THE MOUNTAINS OF MUSIC HOMECOMING?

 WHEN AND WHERE WILL THE CROOKED ROAD CONCERTS BE HELD?

 Each night, visitors and residents will have from two to three Crooked Road marquee music concerts in different communities to choose from.
-By the end of the nine days, Crooked Road concerts will be presented in over 20 different communities in outdoor and indoor venues such as downtown theatres, state parks, colleges, and arts centers.
+By the end of the nine days, Crooked Road concerts will be presented in 25 different communities in outdoor and indoor venues like downtown theatres, state parks, colleges, and arts centers.

 WHAT ARTISTS WILL PERFORM?

-The Crooked Road region of Southwest Virginia is home to one of the richest music traditions in the world.
-The Crooked Road concerts during the Mountains of Music Homecoming include the finest traditional artists the region has to offer including recipients of the National Heritage Fellowship Award, the highest recognition America bestows on its traditional artists.
+The Crooked Road region of Southwest Virginia is home to one of the richest traditional music traditions in the world.
+The Crooked Road concerts during the Homecoming include the finest traditional artists the region has to offer including recipients of the National Heritage Fellowship Award, the highest recognition America bestows on its traditional artists.
 The concerts include national and international touring artists that exemplify and compliment the rich bluegrass, old time, gospel, traditional singing, traditional dance, and other music forms that The Crooked Road celebrates.
-Artists who performed for the 2016 Homecoming included Jesse McReynolds and the Virginia Boys, Ricky Skaggs & Kentucky Thunder, Wayne Henderson, Blue Highway, Whitetop Mountain Band, Lonesome River Band and The Crooked Road All Star Bluegrass Band – Sammy Shelor of the Lonesome River Band on banjo, Junior Sisk of Ramblers Choice on guitar, Shawn Lane and Wayne Taylor of Blue Highway on mandolin and bass, and former Bill Monroe fiddler Billy Baker.

-Each year, the Mountains of Music Homecoming will also present at least one concert that features exemplary artists from another unique musical heritage such as Mississippi blues, Louisiana Cajun, or Canadian Québécois.
-The 2015 Homecoming featured music of Cape Breton and last year’s Homecoming included music of Ireland with two concerts by the John Doyle Trio.
-The 2017 Homecoming will present music of Scotland, with concerts by master Scottish fiddler Alasdair Fraser and cellist Natalie Haas, as well as legendary Scottish folk and ballad singer Archie Fisher.
+Each year, the Mountains of Music Homecoming presents at least one concert that features exemplary artists from another unique musical heritage such as Mississippi blues, Louisiana Cajun, or Canadian Québécois.
+The 2017 will present the music of Scotland, with concerts by one of the finest fiddlers Scotland has ever produced in Alasdair Fraser.
+Revered Scottish folk singer and balladeer Archie Fisher will also perform in 2017.

 WHERE CAN I FIND THE FULL ARTIST SCHEDULE?